vaishnavi-vijendrachar/Picture-Search/readme.md

 1. Architecture : MVVM
--Mades code more granular, hence makes it easy to test -Clear segregation of durig
+-Mades code more granular, hence makes it easy to test -Clear segregation of duties
 -Easy to maintain code and scalable
-2. Network Library : Retrofit 2
+2. Network Library : Retrofit2
 -Type safe Http client for android that retrieves JSON using REST WebsService -Easy to consume JSON
 -Serialises JSON into POJO